 Even though the intention of education is to provide students with tools to guide their lives outside of the classroom, occasionally accepted teaching methods will leave students unable to cooperate with the world around them.
 Deborah Tannen’s article Agonism in the Academy: Surviving Higher Learning’s Argument Culture shares with her academic peers a subject of her research: the concept of agonism.
 Tannen describes agonism as a “metaphorical battle” in which disapproval in each other’s ideas supersedes constructive discussion.
 This opposition does not arise from disagreement, it occurs as a result of one party seeking benefit from condemning the other’s argument.
 Through her own research and book The Argument Culture, Tannen has plenty of experience with agonism and shares her beliefs on its cause.

-Tannen argues that even though she has observed agonism in many places, the phenomenon is prevalent in the academic community.
+Tannen argues that even though she has observed agonism in many places, the phenomenon is most prevalent in the academic community.
 Because her article is being published in the Chronicle of Higher Education, Tannen chooses to tailor her argument in a way that the academe will understand and appreciate.
 Agonism in the Academy has the formal and educated tone that reaches out to readers ranging from the linguistics professor to the elementary school teacher.
 Tannen’s main claim in the article is designed specifically with the teacher in mind and focuses on agonism in an academic setting.

 After introducing pieces of evidence supporting the existence and nature of agonism, Tannen is prepared to share her claim with her readers.
 Tannen states that agonism is perpetuated by the attitudes of teachers themselves and is passed onto their students.
 Tannen then cites examples of the continuation of agonism through teaching methods.
 By encouraging the critical analysis of classical works, teachers persuade their students to find faults in texts rather than appreciate literature.
 With debate being praised in the classroom, are taught that argument is more rewarding than collaborative discussion.
 Rather than adopting the beliefs of agonism, Tannen suggests that students can participate in cooperative tasks that develop understanding and appreciation for the material.
 Teachers can therefore create opportunities for students to openly discuss the material, free of criticism, and share their opinions without fear.
 Tannen provides a few pieces of evidence that support her case, including a study that states teachers prefer a difficult question rather than a “nice little supportive” one.
 Tannen even utilizes an anecdote that takes place in her reading group to express the presence of agonism in society.
 By referencing these situations, Tannen further strengthens her claim that agonism is taught to the student.